 I use a thick 8”x 20" sheet of beveled glass for my palette.
 I use another matching sheet to sandwich the wet paint when I am done for the day, so when I return to work, I begin by pulling apart the sheets of glass.

 I clean my palette.
-I remove the dried paint with a pallet knife.
+I remove the dried paint with a knife.
 I mix my glazing medium.

 I sit down in front of the painting and just look.
 The previous day's layer of paint has set.
 I may spend 15 minutes just looking.
-I identify the areas of the painting that need work.
+I identify all the areas that need work.
 It might be a line that isn't right, a detail that is ambiguous, an area of shadow that is not consistent with the direction of light, or a color that needs depth or brightness.
 There are always problems that remain to be solved and the painting always informs me what it needs.
 I am never really done with a painting.
-It’s an ongoing conversation with an idea.
-I still return to paintings I started 20 years ago.
+It's an ongoing conversation with an idea.
+I return sometimes to paintings I started 20 years ago.

 I paint in layers.
 I use fine sandpaper to smooth out the old layers and I add paint sparingly.
 Each painting has hundreds of layers.
 Each layer is a day's work.

 Each of these steps is routine.
 Each routine step is part of a ritual of transitioning to work on the painting.
-Whatever else I might have had on my mind slides away.
+Whatever else I might have on my mind slides away.
 I am only thinking about the next step and the painting and the problem I will solve that day.
 By the time I actually begin to paint, I am clean.
 I listen to music.
 There is only the painting and the act of painting and the music.
 Everything else falls away in the work.
-This for me is a necessary and reliable truth.
+This is for me a necessary and reliable truth.